We recently analyzed data from 125,000+ resumes and compiled those resume statistics to answer one question:

 Buzzwords, fluff, and cliches are unnecessary and take away from your message, but the vast majority of resumes include them.
 If you take a few extra minutes to remove them from your bullets and focus on writing in the style / format mentioned earlier in this post, your value will be clear and you will stand out from the crowd!

-Conclusion: Our #1 Takeaway From This Data (What's Yours?)
+Conclusion: Our #1 Takeaway From These Resume Statistics (What's Yours?)

 While there is a lot of resume advice and information out there on the web, there are specific, standard best practices that are widely agreed upon in the community.
 Things like: